An Afternoon in “Maximum City”

 The Gateway looks a lot like the Arc de Triomphe and its cousins in Washington Square and Brussels and everywhere else.
 Except that it’s grander and prettier, with its 16th-century Gujarat styling — at once European and Eastern, Victorian and Mughal.

 There’s the crack of thunder.
-The sky looks like the bottom of a car, all rusted and scabbed and preparing to wreak havoc on everything beneath it.
+The sky looks like the bottom of a car, rusted and scabbed and ready to wreak havoc on everything beneath it.
 When the downpour comes the filthy gutters will turn to a brown, clotted stew.

 I take my stroll, along past the Taj and to the back side of the Gateway, dark waves lapping at the seawall, occasional raindrops hitting me in the shoulder.
 I imagine the Mumbai attackers sloshing ashore here, clambering onto the street in their Adidas sneakers and cargo pants, weapons concealed in their satchels and backpacks.
 All the way from Pakistan they sailed.
 Travel of another kind.